 Florida Spousal Support

 Are you concerned about how your impending divorce will affect your financial condition?
-Does the pending alimony reform bill in Florida have you concerned?
+Does the recently enacted alimony reform bill in Florida have you concerned?
 If the answer is yes, we urge you to seek the expertise of a qualified Florida spousal support attorney at Mario, Gunde, Peters & Kelley!
 With us in your corner, you can effectively file for alimony as part of your divorce.

 What Is Spousal Support?

-Also known as alimony, spousal support is money one spouse pays to another as part of their divorce agreement.
+Also known as alimony, spousal support is money one spouse pays to another as part of their divorce final judgment.
 Spousal support helps alleviate the economic impact felt by the lesser-earning or financially less-advantaged party.
 This type of monetary benefit is often given out if the spouse had given up their career or education to support their partner or growing family.

-Types of Spousal Support Agreements in Florida
+Types of Spousal Support in Florida

 Bridge-the-Gap Alimony